 In 1140, Somerled extended his area of influence by marrying Ragnhild, daughter of Olaf the Red (Olaf I The Red Godredson), the Norse King of Man, whose territory included the Hebrides.
 They had three sons, Dughall, Ragnald, and Aonghus.
 Somerled also had one son by a previous marriage: Gillecallum.
 Shortly afterwards Somerled helped suppress an uprising against Olaf the Red.

-Somerled's involvement proved decisive, and using a fleet of galleys fitted with rudders, the latest in naval technology, he defeated Godfrey and declared himself Ri Innse Gall or King of the Isles.
+Somerled's involvement proved decisive.
+Using a fleet of galleys fitted with rudders, the latest in naval technology, he defeated Godfrey at the Battle of Epiphany (probably off Islay) on 5-6 January 1156 and declared himself Ri Innse Gall or King of the Isles.
 What Somerled had achieved was to introduce a "third force" into the long-standing conflict between the Kings of Scotland and the Kings of Norway over the ownership of the Hebrides.
 While the title Ri Innse Gall dated back centuries before Olaf the Red, all its holders up to Godfrey the Black owed allegiance to the King of Norway.
 In contrast, Somerled's Kingdom of the Isles was not a subservient kingdom to the Kingdom of Norway, it was a separate kingdom, independent of both Norway and Scotland.

 The newly powerful Somerled was seen as a serious threat by King Malcolm IV of Scotland, and in 1160 the two met in indecisive battle in Argyll.
 After an uneasy peace, conflict was resumed in early 1164.
 Somerled landed an army of 15,000 men from 164 galleys at Greenock.
 He intended to capture Renfrew, but somewhere near Inchinnan (close to the site of today's Glasgow Airport), Somerled was intercepted by forces under Walter Fitzalan, High Steward of Scotland.
 Somerled betrayed and killed, allegedly by a nephew in the pay of Malcolm IV.
 His army returned to their galleys and departed without engaging in a full scale battle.
 Accounts differ as to whether Somerled was buried on Iona or at Saddell Abbey.